AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/account-settings/configure-sso-for-wp-users.md

 product: workfront-proof
 product-area: documents;system-administration;user-
 navigation-topic: account-settings-workfront-proof
+title: Configure Single Sign-On for Workfront Proof users
+description: Important: This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see Proofing.
 ---

-# Configure Single Sign-On for *`Workfront Proof`* users {#configure-single-sign-on-for-workfront-proof-users}
+# Configure Single Sign-On for *Workfront Proof* users

->[!IMPORTANT] {type="important"}
+>[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *`Workfront Proof`*.
-For information on proofing inside *`Adobe Workfront`*, see [Proofing](_proofing.md).
+>This article refers to functionality in the standalone product *Workfront Proof*.
+For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-If you have the Select or Premium plan, you can provide Single Sign-On (SSO) capability that allows you to use your existing organization's username and password to access your *`Workfront Proof`* account.
+If you have the Select or Premium plan, you can provide Single Sign-On (SSO) capability that allows you to use your existing organization's username and password to access your *Workfront Proof* account.

-This means that you will authenticate against your own log in system, not against the *`Workfront Proof`* login page.
+This means that you will authenticate against your own log in system, not against the *Workfront Proof* login page.

 >[!NOTE]
 >
->You must have a custom sub-domain or domain set up on your *`Workfront Proof`* account to enable SAML.
+>You must have a custom sub-domain or domain set up on your *Workfront Proof* account to enable SAML.
 Custom sub-domains are free to set up.
-See [Branding](https://support.workfront.com/hc/en-us/sections/115000921208-Branding) for more information.You can read more about fully customized domains on our [Brand the Workfront Proof site - advanced](brand-wp-site-advanced.md).
+See [Branding](https://support.workfront.com/hc/en-us/sections/115000921208-Branding) for more information.You can read more about fully customized domains on our [Brand the Workfront Proof site - advanced](../../../workfront-proof/wp-acct-admin/branding/brand-wp-site-advanced.md).

-## Enabling SSO Within *`Workfront Proof`* {#enabling-sso-within-workfront-proof}
+## Enabling SSO Within *Workfront Proof*

-The Single Sign-On functionality can be enabled on the Single sign-on tab of your Account settings, and it will apply to all the users on your *`Workfront Proof`* account.
+The Single Sign-On functionality can be enabled on the Single sign-on tab of your Account settings,&nbsp;and it will apply to all the users on your *Workfront Proof* account.
 See [Account Settings](https://support.workfront.com/hc/en-us/sections/115000912147-Account-settings) for more information.

-## Entity ID {#entity-id}
+## Entity ID

 As a Service Provider we have published our Entity ID here:

 [https://yoursubdomain.my.workfront.com/proof/saml/module.php/saml/sp/metadata.php/phq](https://yoursubdomain.my.workfront.com/proof/saml/module.php/saml/sp/metadata.php/phq) (where "yoursubdomain" is your account's sub domain)

-*`Workfront Proof`* requires the user's email address as their unique identifier, which can be passed as one of the following attributes:
+*Workfront Proof* requires the user's email address as their unique identifier, which can be passed as one of the following attributes:

 * urn:mace:dir:attribute-def:emailAddress
 * http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress